Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 ***Julian Etsicitty***

-"I’m not really a fan of ties…"
+"I’m not really a fan of ties..."

 "You *have* to wear a tie with a suit, Julian.
 You just gotta!
 Also your collar should fit now."

-The first session at Halberstadt’s had been… interesting.
+The first session at Halberstadt’s had been... interesting.
 It turned out that Ramsey and Tristan knew a heck of a lot about nice clothes and how to dress well, and the surprising part was that they actually seemed to genuinely enjoy it.
 Julian would have guessed they’d *hate* stuffy clothes and formal wear thanks to their parents, but in fact the brothers walked into Halberstadt’s like a pair of junior fashion princes and were immediately in their element.

 That day had mostly consisted of Julian being escorted around the shop’s fitting area in his underwear, being discreetly ogled at by the staff while they measured every part of him about fifty million different ways.
 Al seemed to take some perverse joy in the situation, because one of her evil smirks was planted across her face the whole time.

 That wasn’t to say it was *uncomfortable* or anything, everyone was polite and all.
 It was just a bit *weird* prancing about!
 Julian wasn’t really a natural show-off.

-…Well, no. That wasn’t strictly true anymore.
+...Well, no. That wasn’t strictly true anymore.
 He'd become a lot more outgoing over the last couple of years, as he spent time in the public eye.
 He had no idea when that had started, but he was definitely taking more photos of everything while he explored, and yeah... sometimes those photos included himself.
 With people too, when they came up to say hi.
 Then there was the whole Laid Bare shoot, which was about as show-off as a man could get.
 He’d enjoyed himself quite a bit by the end.
 Heck, he’d had some interesting modeling offers come in too - he’d never expected that! - but he had to be careful; he was a Special Envoy, after all.

-That was important, because a Special Envoy had to keep a clean reputation…and clean up nice, too.
+That was important, because a Special Envoy had to keep a clean reputation... and clean up nice, too.
 The Ambassador was gonna hire an etiquette coach from Earth - Julian still had trouble believing that was a thing.
-He’d eventually be attending formal dinners to advance the American interests in the Ten’Gewek…
+He’d eventually be attending formal dinners to advance the American interests in the Ten’Gewek...

 Yeah.
 The boys were right.
 All of Julian’s dressy clothes were way too small for him these days, and he’d never really bothered to replace them.
 If he wasn’t in gymwear he was in his black t-shirts and his comfy, broke-in jeans, but even then his shirts were getting a bit threadbare... and uncomfortably tight, no matter how stretchy they were.

 "A man needs to look like he cares," Tristan had said very seriously, and with far more conviction than any twelve-year-old boy ought to have.
-Still…he wasn’t wrong.
+Still... he wasn’t wrong.

 And so the whole family went downtown for a little shopping adventure.
 The boys got measured for their new Sunday suits, too; Jacob had sent money so they would be "presentably clothed" and this was apparently how Al was going to spend that money.
 Julian had laughed about all that, he and the boys had a bit of goofy mean-mugging fun in front of the mirror... and then the conversation turned to textiles.